How Can I Manage My Dog’s Arthritis?

 Boost the body’s power: I’ve written about “nutraceuticals” before, and I’ll likely write about them again.
 I am constantly recommending them to pet owners and giving them to my own pets — and I take them myself.
 For a dog with arthritis, you’ll likely get a recommendation for glucosamine and chondroitin sulfate combined with omega fatty acids; you can find these products competitively priced at many retailers once your veterinarian provides you with guidance on the proper dosage and which products he or she recommends.
 There are also foods and treats that have these ingredients, as well as therapeutic diets with higher levels of nutraceuticals available from your veterinarian, that are designed to help.

 Finally, don’t dismiss the options only your veterinarian can provide.
 While NSAIDs, like any medication, are not without risk, when used with proper care under the guidance of a veterinarian, they can be game-changers in terms of improving quality of life.
 The U.S. Food and Drug Administration offers an excellent pamphlet that explains the risks and benefits; it’s available for free from your veterinarian or can be downloaded from the FDA here.
-I have also personally seen near miraculous results in dogs who have been given stem-cell therapy.
-It’s cutting-edge care that we’ll be hearing a lot more about in the years to come.
+I have also personally seen near miraculous results in dogs who have been given stem-cell therapy which we’ll be hearing a lot more about in the years to come.

 It all starts with a trip to your veterinarian, so please make that appointment today.
 Your dog is counting on you.